mircealungu/mircea/thoughtstream.md

 Slaves were usually marked.
 Our mark?
 The phone.
 Buying-Chul Han.

-I started reading the Rust book yesterday, and besides spotting already from the first chapter a few debateable syntax decisions, and I must say that the Foreword chapter deserves a place in my Hypes in Software Engineering Lecture: ⁠*Rust is about empowerment no matter what kind of code you are writing now*.
+I started reading the Rust book yesterday.
+I’m already in the first chapter and I already a few debateable syntax decisions.
+I must say that the Foreword chapter deserves a place in my Hypes in Software Engineering Lecture: ⁠

+ > *Rust is about empowerment no matter what kind of code you are writing now*.
 Rust *empowers you to reach farther, to program with confidence in a wider variety of domains than you did before*.

 Sep 14